jsit/plum/README.md

 " reasonable to set a dark background but I also know this is just my preference.
 " If the default value does not fit for you, to find the right one you can experiment " directly with the 'light' executable in the 'bin' directory.

+let g:plum_force_dark = 0
+" Set this option to 1 to force a dark background regardless of the current " ambiant light.

+let g:plum_force_light = 0
+" Set this option to 1 to force a light background regardless of the current " ambiant light.
 ```